Shewiiii/Ugoku-v2/README.md

   - [X] Control the bot using [this amazing UI](https://github.com/ChinHongTan/Ugoku-frontend) !

 > [!NOTE]
-> Ugoku-v2 is only using Spotify or Youtube as streaming service sources, so the best audio chain (besides custom sources) is OGG 320kbps -> Opus 510kpbs.
+> Ugoku-v2 is only using Spotify as a streaming service source, so the best audio chain (besides custom sources) is OGG 320kbps -> Opus 510kpbs.
 However the audio quality is extremely similar to FLAC -> Opus 510kpbs.

 - [X] Stream audio works (音声作品) in a voice channel (because why not).
 - [X] Chat using GPT-4o Mini.
 (WIP)
-  - [ ] Use a fine-tuned GPT-4o Mini model.
   - [ ] Optimize token usage.
 - [ ] And maybe more in the future~